 Paragraph 14.2.3. amend to read:

 "14.2.3.
-For Specific vehicle category Enhanced Child Restraint Systems, which do not fit in any size envelope, information on the applicable vehicle, in at least a physical version, shall be clearly visible at the point of sale without removing the Enhanced Child Restraint System from its packing;"
+For Specific vehicle category Enhanced Child Restraint Systems, , information on the applicable vehicle, in at least a physical version, shall be clearly visible at the point of sale without removing the Enhanced Child Restraint System from its packing;"

 Paragraph 14.2.4. amend to read: